tonikelope/coronapoker/README.md

 `TableEventBridge`, `TableRenderer`, snapshots and visual events, is in **[`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md)**.

-Product Java sources have one physical owner: shared logic and renderer-neutral contracts live in `modules/coronapoker-core`, the classic UI lives in `modules/coronapoker-swing`, and the libGDX UI lives in `modules/coronapoker-gdx`.
+Product Java sources have one physical owner.
+Game logic and renderer-neutral contracts live in `modules/coronapoker-core`; presentation and input live in `modules/coronapoker-gdx`.
 Shared assets remain in `src/main/resources` and are packaged by `modules/coronapoker-assets`.
-Architecture tests enforce these ownership boundaries, prohibit frontend dependencies in the core and reject duplicated product classes.
+Architecture tests enforce these ownership boundaries, prohibit GDX dependencies in the core and reject duplicated product classes.

 ### Repository layout